2018 Alabama elections

 A general election was held in the U.S. state of Alabama on November 6, 2018.
 All Alabama executive officers were up for election along with all of Alabama's seven seats in the United States House of Representatives.
 Primary elections took place on June 5, 2018 for both major parties.

 Governor

 Incumbent Republican governor Kay Ivey, who assumed the office upon the resignation of Robert J. Bentley in April 2017, ran for a full term against Tuscaloosa Mayor Walt Maddox and independent write-in Chad Chig Martin.
 Ivey won with 59% of the vote.

 Lieutenant governor

 The office of lieutenant governor was vacant prior to the election.

 State House Representative Will Ainsworth, State Senator Rusty Glover, and Public Service Commission President Twinkle Cavanaugh were running for the Republican nomination.

-Dr. Will Boyd from Florence ran unopposed for the Democratic nomination.
+Pastor Will Boyd from Florence ran unopposed for the Democratic nomination.